TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TopLevelObjects/Plugin.rst

          this will provide an acceptable default display from the plugin, but should ideally be cleared and moved to an external stylesheet.

-         This value is read by the :php:`Frontend/RequestHandler` script when collecting the CSS of the document to be rendered.
+         This value is read by the frontend :php:`RequestHandler` script when collecting the CSS of the document to be rendered.

          This is e.g. used by *frontend* and *indexed_search*.
 Their